msoroka/my-demo-project/README.md

 ```bash
 docker exec -it my-demo-project-php-debug vendor/bin/phpstan analyse src
 ```

 or with a rule level

 ```bash
 docker exec -it my-demo-project-php-debug vendor/bin/phpstan analyse src --level 8 #level from 1 to 8
 ```

 more [PHPStan docs](https://phpstan.org/user-guide/getting-started)

+Notes:
+Php-from Dockerfile is authored by [Dominik Pfaffenbauer](https://www.pfaffenbauer.at/en) <dominik@pfaffenbauer.at>.
+I just only extended it with cron.